Uruguay : Safety by City

 MUGGING RISK : LOW

-Mugging and kidnapping is also very rare in Uruguay.
+Mugging and kidnapping are also very rare in Uruguay.
 However, you should exercise caution and remain vigilant for possible dangers.

 TERRORISM RISK : LOW